 This is my top 10 game picks for 2019.
-The year started with a lot of amazing games, and ended with some of the best, if you wish to see my top ten picks, you are in the right place.
-I have scored the games according to their looks, replayability, graphics, gameplay and story and this is my final list.
+The year started with a lot of amazing games, and ended with some of the best, if you wish to see what they are, keep reading.
+I have scored the games according to their looks, replayability, graphics, gameplay, and story and this is my final list.
 I do hope that some of you share my opinions, but also that you have your own top ten games.

 Control one of the best action-adventure video games I have played that was developed by Remedy Entertainment and published by 505 Games.

-The game revolves around the Federal Bureau of Control, a secret U.S. government agency tasked with containing and studying phenomena which violate the laws of reality.
+The game revolves around the Federal Bureau of Control, a secret U.S. government agency tasked with containing and studying phenomena that violate the laws of reality.

 The main protagonist is a female called Jesse Faden.
 Jesse works with other agents on discovering various secrets held by the Bureau.